 About Our Saddle Building School

-Our saddle building school has humble beginnings, but we have since trained students in the art of saddle building from all over the world, including New Zealand, France, Sweden, South Africa, Canada, Australia, and everywhere in between.
+Our saddle building school has humble beginnings, but we have since trained students in the art of western saddle building from all over the world, including New Zealand, France, Sweden, South Africa, Canada, Australia, and everywhere in between.

-Our mission at Montana Horseman is to teach you, regardless of where you're from, how to build a saddle, learn leatherwork, and use this knowledge to create the future of your dreams.
+Our mission at Montana Horseman is to teach you, regardless of where you're from, how to build a western saddle, learn leatherwork, and use this knowledge to create the future of your dreams.
 We welcome anyone who is interested in learning how to build exceptional saddles.

 About Our Founder

 In 1963, Dale Moore had five kids and was a Montana school teacher.
 He was a horseman at heart.
 And when he couldn't afford to buy a new saddle, he decided to start building them.
 After retiring from the Montana school system, Dale started Montana Horseman Saddle Building School with his wife, Norma.
-He thought a couple of people may want to learn to build a saddle.
+He thought a couple of people may want to learn to build a western saddle.
 Boy, was he wrong.

 Dale brings fifty years of experience and innovation in saddle building into the saddle school curriculum.
 He expertly weaves his invaluable knowledge and experience into his courses.
 When you attend the Montana Saddle Building School, you'll learn more than you thought possible about horses and saddles.

 Dale has been a saddle builder for 50 years.
 He has had articles published in the Saddlers Journal and was honored as "Master Saddle Maker."